Robert E. England

 England is the Founding Editor of International Fire Service Journal of Leadership and Management and an Editorial Board member for the Journal of Social Change.

 Education

 England earned his undergraduate degree from the University of Science and Arts of Oklahoma in 1974.
 He earned a Ph.D. in political science at the University of Oklahoma, graduating in 1982.

-Career & Scholarship
+Career and scholarship

 England began his career as an Assistant Professor of Political Science at Oklahoma State University in 1982.
 In 1990, he reached the rank of full professor, and in 1997, he became head of the department.
 His scholarly work includes coauthorship of Race, Class, and Education: The Politics of Second Generation Discrimination, Oklahoma Politics & Policies: Governing the Sooner State, and Managing Urban America.

 England was the co-founder of the Master's of Science in Fire and Emergency Management Administration at OSU, and he is founding editor of the International Fire Service Journal of Leadership and Management.